 - a.
-Scheduled Meetings-Two 2-hour laboratory meetings are scheduled per week.
+Scheduled Meetings-One 3-hour laboratory meeting is scheduled per week.
 Usually not all of this time will be needed; however, there are a few instances in which the students need to come in at times other than the regularly scheduled time to evaluate their experiments. - b.
 Assignments-The laboratory exercises are performed according to the schedule listed below.
 It is important for each student to read the material pertinent to the laboratory exercise before the laboratory period. - c.
 Incompletes-An Incomplete ("I") is given for work that is incomplete at the time final grades are given due to circumstances beyond the student's control.
 It is the student's responsibility to personally submit to his or her instructor a written petition for an "incomplete" before final exam week and receive back written approval.
 If granted, the student must make up the incomplete work within one semester, or the "incomplete" automatically becomes an "F." Incompletes are not granted to students who have procrastinated or otherwise neglected the course by absences, late work, etc. - d.
 No laboratory experiments may be omitted.
-Excused absences made up by making arrangements with the instructor.
-If a student misses six or more labs, a grade of "F" is automatically given. - 5.
-Whole Person Assessment Requirements None
+Excused absences are made up by making arrangements with the instructor.
+If a student misses three or more labs, a grade of "F" is automatically given.